 Trail route: Wodospad Ostrowskich – Przelecz Orlowicza 1039 m – (turn into red trail toward Smerek) – Smerek 1222 m – road 897 (4.5 km away from Wodospad Ostrowskich)

 Trail description: Beginning of the trail/the yellow path leads from the main road 897 near the waterfall through a forest.
 Moreover the path is very pleasant, well maintained and leads to Przelecz Orlowicza.
-After 20-30 minutes you’ll find an information and ticket office.
-Very useful would be to buy Bieszczady map.
+After 20-30 minutes tehere will be an information and ticket office.
+It would be very useful to purchase Bieszczady map with all moutnain trails marked.
 Przelecz Orlowicza peak (1039 m) is a mountain pass.
-This part of the trail is pretty exposed and can be very windy, so remember to be prepared.
-Also remember that in winter the temperature probably would be minus, but the real feel is much lower.
+This part of the trail is pretty exposed and can be very windy, so remember to dress properly, as it may be freezing cold.
+Winter temperatures would probably drop below zero, but the real feel is much lower.

 Przelecz Orlowicza peak – the Mountain pass is reached at the level of 1039m.
 It’s very windy and that’s why feels like at least -12.

-From this point - PRZELECZ ORLOWICZA you can choose between two hiking trails:
+From the top point - PRZELECZ ORLOWICZA, you can choose between two hiking trails:

 - First take left and follow the red trail toward Smerek peak.
-Red trail toward Smerek peak leads through snowy forest tunnels.
+Red trail toward Smerek peak leads through a beautiful snowy forest tunnels.

 - Then take right to Osadzki Wierch (1h30 min hike), Polonica Wetlinska 1228m (2h15min hike) and Chatka Puchatka – the Pooh Shelter.